Consumer Reports conducted a consumer reliability survey

 Dyson makes high-quality products, but they also charge top-tier prices.
 Few consumers will feel happy to pay for repairs shortly after purchasing a new vacuum because the Dyson warranty reps found they neglected a step on the service schedule or suffered from an unpredictable power surge.
 In short, the Dyson warranty only covers damage from errors in components or workmanship but not any external hazards.

-Upsie Offers Warranty Protection for Dyson Vacuums
+Upsie Offers Protection Plans for Dyson Vacuums

 - Protection extends to non-accidental failure of the appliance.